MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 ms.subservice: ciam
 ms.topic: how-to
 ms.date: 02/13/2024
-ms.custom: developer, devx-track-dotnet
+ms.custom: developer
 #Customer intent: As a dev, devops, I want to learn about how to configure native auth iOS sample app to sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID for customers.
 ---

 # How to run the iOS sample app

-This guide demonstrates how to run an iOS sample application that showcases sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID for customers.
+This guide shows how to run an iOS sample application that demonstrates sign-up, sign in, sign out, and reset password scenarios using Microsoft Entra External ID for customers.

 In this article, you learn how to: